 Expected output confirming the source-built compiler is active:

-/usr/local/gcc-14.1/bin/gcc gcc (GCC) 14.1.0 Copyright (C) 2024 Free Software Foundation, Inc. This is free software; see the source for copying conditions.
-There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+gcc (GCC) 15.2.0 Copyright (C) 2025 Free Software Foundation, Inc. This is free software; see the source for copying conditions.
+There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE. /usr/bin/gcc

 Configure Runtime Library Paths

-Finally, add the compiler’s runtime libraries to the system linker configuration so programs you compile can find the required shared libraries at runtime:
+Add the compiler’s runtime libraries to the system linker configuration so programs you compile can find required shared libraries at runtime:

 sudo ldconfig

-The first command creates a configuration file telling the dynamic linker (the system component that loads shared libraries at runtime) where to find GCC’s libraries.
-The sudo ldconfig command rebuilds the linker cache, making the libraries immediately available.
-Without this step, programs you compile with the new GCC may fail at runtime with libstdc++.so.6 or similar missing library errors, even though compilation succeeded.
+The first command creates a configuration file telling the dynamic linker where to find GCC’s libraries.
+The ldconfig command rebuilds the linker cache, making the libraries immediately available.
+Without this step, programs compiled with the new GCC may fail at runtime with libstdc++.so.6 or similar missing library errors.

 Source-built GCC does not receive automatic security updates through the package manager.
-This installation method is suitable for development machines, isolated build environments, or non-production systems.
-Production servers should use packaged GCC from the default repository or Toolchain PPA, which receive timely security patches.
+This installation method suits development machines, isolated build environments, or non-production systems.
+Production servers should use packaged GCC from the default repository, which receives timely security patches.
 Repeat the source compilation process whenever GNU publishes a newer release that your projects require.

 Configure and Switch Between Multiple GCC Versions